Know Yourself

 “Our commitment is to create an environment that engages “the whole person” in the service of learning, recognizing that individual differences should be considered foundational to our strength as a community, and at the core of our ability to be an innovative, creative, and adaptable institution preparing leaders for the 21st century.
 As such, this framework acknowledges areas of individual differences in personality; learning styles; life experiences; and group or social differences that may manifest through personality, learning styles, life experiences, and group or social differences.
 Our definition of diversity also incorporates differences of race and ethnicity; sex; gender, and gender identity or expression; age, sexual orientation; country of origin; language; disability; emotional health; socio-economic status; and affiliations that are based on cultural, political, religious, or other identities.” — Forward Together, 2015 (from Diversity Inventory)

 Our social identities influence our lives and our teaching, as well as our interactions with our students.
-An important aspect of developing a critically reflective teaching practice (Brookfield 1998), is being aware of how one’s own identity impacts how we teach and how our students learn.
-Our identities inform the way we understand the world, how we interact with it, and how we are perceived by others — including our students.
+An important aspect of developing a critically reflective teaching practice (Brookfield 1998) is awareness of how one’s identity impacts how we teach and how our students learn.
+Our identities inform how we understand the world, interact with it, and how others perceive us — including our students.

 |